MDAPI Homelab¶

 What is this?¶

-This site documents the architecture of mdapi, a personal homelab that runs a full-stack cloud-native environment at home.
+This site documents the architecture of MDAPI (Martino Dell'Ambrogio's Personal Infrastructure), a personal homelab that runs a full-stack cloud-native environment at home.
 It is intended as a reference for architecture decisions, security practices, and operational patterns — not a tutorial, but a real-world example of how these technologies fit together.

 The stack is built to mirror enterprise-grade principles: declarative GitOps configuration, hardware-backed secret management, automated certificate lifecycle, container image CVE scanning, and a multi-cluster management plane.